Gopinath-G/Containerized-njmon/README.md

 Deploy Nigel’s njmon monitoring tool in docker containers
 Procedure:

- Pull influxdb and Grafana images from this repository and deploy it as individual containers or services in swarm cluster
+ Pull influxdb and Grafana images from docker repository (grgopinath/containerized_njmon) and deploy it as individual containers or services in swarm cluster

 Ports:

  Below ports are exposed in respective container images and it must be published.